martinit18/and-python/README.txt

 The diagonalization routine is either numpy.linalg.eigh (Lapack diagonalization) or scipy.sparse.linalg (Sparse diagonalization), which internally uses Arpack.
 Of course, sparse diagonalization is much faster for large matrices.
-It can easily go to matrices of size 1.e7, the main limitation being memory allocation.
+It can easily go to matrices of size 1.e7 in 1d, the main limitation being memory allocation.
+In 2d, it works quite well.
+Preliminary tests in 3d show that it does not behave too well.
 It should be good to explore the specialized module primme https://github.com/ primme/primme, not available in conda, but easy to get using pip.
 Another interesting possibility would be to interface with Jadamilu.